algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 {% endmethod %}

 Here, we show that we can modify the data labels to be whatever we want.
-Note that for LaTeX-like math in the label, we might neet to change the output to TeX, which will be shown later.
+Note that for LaTeX-like math in the label, we might need to change the output to TeX, which will be shown later.

 For now, let's move on to discuss what we can to with all of the labels in the legend